MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/configure-and-use-the-documentum-connector.md

   - Run the command **Microsoft.Office.Server.Search.Connector.Documentum.TrimmerSync.exe -d** to write the Security Trimming Sync Service memory to a text file.

   - Verify that the Security Trimming Sync Service connects to the Documentum server.
-Read the file DCTMSecuritySync.log that is located in the directory  `<Microsoft Office Server path>\15.0\Data\Office Server\Applications\Search\Nodes`.
+Read the file DCTMSecuritySync.log that is located in the directory  `<Microsoft Office Server path>\15.0\Data\Office Server\Applications\Search\Nodes`

-  - Verify that the membership information from the Documentum server is written to the file DCTMSecuritySync_Dump.txt that is located in the directory  `<Microsoft Office Server path>\15.0\Data\Office Server\Applications\Search\Nodes`.
+  - Verify that the membership information from the Documentum server is written to the file DCTMSecuritySync_Dump.txt that is located in the directory  `<Microsoft Office Server path>\15.0\Data\Office Server\Applications\Search\Nodes`

 Before you can add the pre- and post- security trimmers, you must add one simple crawl rule for Documentum.
 Later, you can further specify or expand the crawl rules.